 Active Vision For Active Lifestyles

-Sports and fitness are easier to enjoy and improve upon with clear vision but challenged by corrective lenses.
+Sports and fitness are easier to enjoy and improve upon with clear vision but can be a challenge with corrective lenses.
 Today’s lens technology makes it possible to track your golf ball from club contact to the fairway, tie your lure and pinpoint your cast downstream, run and lift without worrying about glasses slipping off your sweaty nose.

-More leisurely activities including reading, crafting, and art, once impossible without glasses, can now be done in full focus thanks to vision-correcting intraocular lens technology.
+Even more leisurely activities such as reading, crafting, and art, once impossible without glasses, can now be done in full focus thanks to vision-correcting intraocular lens technology.

 However you define your life after cataracts, clear and active vision without the hassle and stress of multiple pairs of glasses can only add to the enjoyment of the experience.
 Talk to your cataract surgeon about your options with intraocular lens technology.